aminrj/aminrj.github.io/_posts/2026-03-15-RAG-mitigation-strategies.md

 ![Mitigation Layers](/assets/media/ai-security/mcp-attack-labs/rag-mitigation-strategies.png)
 ---

-## Defense 1: Embedding Anomaly Detection on Ingestion
+## Defense 1: embedding anomaly detection on ingestion

 **What it is:** Before a document enters your vector collection, compute its embedding and compare it against your existing collection.
 Flag documents that are suspiciously similar to existing content, and flag batches of documents that cluster too tightly together.